WASHINGTON – The United States Mint (Mint) is pleased to announce the following 2024 honorees for the American Women Quarters™ Program:

 - Patsy Takemoto Mink was the first woman of color to serve in Congress.
 As a Member of Congress, she fought for gender and racial equality, affordable childcare, and bilingual education, most notably with the passage of Title IX, which was later renamed the Patsy T. Mink Equal Opportunity in Education Act.

-- Dr. Mary Edwards Walker was a Civil War era surgeon, women’s rights advocate, and an abolitionist.
+- Dr. Mary Edwards Walker was a Civil War era surgeon, and women’s rights and dress reform advocate.
 Walker often crossed battle lines to care for wounded soldiers.
 Captured by the Confederate troops as a suspected spy, she was held as a prisoner of war for four months.
 Walker is the only woman to be awarded the Medal of Honor.

 - Pauli Murray was a poet, writer, activist, lawyer, and Episcopal priest, as well as a staunch advocate for civil rights, fighting against racial and sex discrimination.
 In 1966, she co-founded the National Organization for Women with Betty Friedan and other activists.
 Murray is regarded as one of the most important social justice advocates of the twentieth century.

 - Zitkala-Ša (meaning “Red Bird”), also known as Gertrude Simmons Bonnin, was a writer, composer, educator, and political activist for Native Americans’ right to United States citizenship and other civil rights they had long been denied.
 She left her South Dakota home on the Yankton reservation at age eight to attend a boarding school run by white missionaries, where her native culture and traditions were prohibited.